 Head to Scenic Caves Nature Adventures for outdoor adventures year-round, as well as some amazing views!
-In the warmer weather, you can explore the hiking trails, caves and taverns and the Thunderbird Twin Zipline.
+In the warmer weather, you can explore the hiking trails, and caves and taverns.
 In the winter, enjoy cross-country skiing and snowshoeing.
 A must-see if you are visiting South Georgian Bay?
 The Suspension Bridge provides panoramic views of Georgian Bay and is open year round!

 After all of your adventures at Scenic Caves, you’re probably going to want a bite to eat.
 Continue up Scenic Caves Road/119 until you get to the Ravenna Country Market.
 They have an incredible selection of baked goods, entrees, and even cater!
 They are known for their butter tarts and pies, we recommend giving them a try!